 U.S. Citizen Services

 Welcome to the U.S. Citizens Services (ACS) Unit of the U.S. Embassy in Santo Domingo.
 The ACS Unit provides a wide range of services to U.S. Citizens visiting or residing in the Dominican Republic.
 Please use the links on the left to find further information on our services.
 Please note that many of our services require an advance appointment.
-All U.S. Citizen Services with the exception of Federal Benefits services and applications for adults over 18 applying for their first passport are provided at the Consular Agencies in Punta Cana and Puerto Plata.
+All U.S. Citizen Services with the exception of adults over 18 applying for their first passport are provided at the Consular Agencies in Punta Cana and Puerto Plata.
 For your convenience, we recommend that you use the Consular Agencies for services if they are closer to your geographical location.
 For example, Puerto Plata provides services to Santiago, Sosua, Cabarete, Las Terrenas, Samana and any of the cities along the North Coast.
 Punta Cana provides services to Bavaro, Higuey, Bayahibe, La Romana and any of the cities along the East Coast.
 The Agencies tend to have shorter wait times and be less crowded.

 If you would like to make an appointment at one of the Consular Agencies, please email Punta Cana Consular Agency or Puerto Plata Consular Agency.
 If you experience technical difficulties or do not have access to internet, you may make your appointment by calling (809) 552-8990 for Punta Cana or calling telephone numbers (809) 586-8017, (809) 586-4204, (809) 586-8023 for Puerto Plata.
 If you would like to make an appointment at the Consular Section in Santo Domingo, please click on the following link to our online appointment system.